 Dating violence does not include acts covered under the definition of domestic violence.
-Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.

-Stalking:

-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others; or suffer substantial emotional distress.
+Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others; or suffer substantial emotional distress.